Incarceration of African American Men and the Impacts on Women and Children

 Date Written: April 29, 2020

-Since the early 1970s, the United States has experienced a dramatic surge in imprisonment, especially among African American men.
-This paper investigates the causal effects of black male incarceration on black women’s marriage and labor market outcomes, as well as its effects on black children’s family structure and long-run economic outcomes.
-To establish causality, I exploit plausibly exogenous changes in sentencing policies across states and over years and construct a simulated instrumental variable for the incarceration rate.
-I find that black male incarceration reduces black women’s marriage, but increases employment for more-educated black women.
-Moreover, black male incarceration increases out-of-wedlock births and negatively affects black children’s educational attainment.
-Finally, black men at either the extensive or intensive margin of incarceration affect women and children differently.
-The results suggest the consequences of the tough-on-crime policies for inequality and racial gaps, which could be taken into account when reforming sentencing policies.
+This paper investigates the causal effects of black male incarceration on black women’s marriage and labor market outcomes, and black children’s family structure and long-run economic outcomes.
+To establish causality, I construct an instrumental variable for the incarceration rate, which parameterizes plausibly exogenous changes in sentencing policies across states and over years.
+I find that black male incarceration reduces black women’s marriage but increases employment for more-educated women.
+It also increases out-of-wedlock births and reduces black children’s educational attainment.
+Notably, increasing incarceration due to harsher sentencing policies that (i) incarcerate more arrestees or (ii) induce longer sentences has different effects.

 Keywords: Mass Incarceration, Sentencing Policy, Marriage Market, Children